Goodbye Berlin – Hello to a world forever changed

 On March 1, I was flying into Berlin for a travel conference.
 Coronavirus infections were just starting to explode in Italy.
 By March 18, Europe had become the new hot spot for COVID-19 infections and deaths, and I said goodbye to Berlin.
 I was in a race to get home as flights were being canceled and borders being closed.
 From Tegel airport to London Heathrow to Los Angeles and then Sacramento, each airport provided a sometimes shocking glimpse into world turned upside down.

-A thin layer of fog shrouded Berlin as our plane rose skyward from Tegel airport.
-The TV Tower, standing like a sentinel above the early morning mist, watched over our departure.
+A thin layer of fog shrouded Berlin as our plane climbed steeply away from Tegel airport.
+The TV Tower, standing like a sentinel above the early morning mist, watched over our departure from below.
 Therese and I held hands and stared out the airplane window.
 It was goodbye Berlin and hello to an uncertain future in a world forever changed.

 Just 17 days prior, on March 1, Therese Iknoian, my wife and business partner, and I arrived in Berlin, eager for five weeks of adventure and exploration.
 While I was fully aware that COVID-19 was spreading globally, I felt fairly confident that we would be able to stay safe and infection-free.
 True, the World Health Organization (WHO) was now very concerned about the spread of the virus with infections growing exponentially in Italy, Iran and South Korea.
 However, the WHO was not yet sounding a global red alarm.

 Keeping an eye on Italy

 On March 3, Italy announces the death toll in the country has reached 77, equaling the total deaths in Iran, which now stand at 77.
-We were just beginning our first week in Berlin, in place of a canceled travel trade show and other events we were supposed to attend, pop-up gatherings and travel industry meetups appeared – I wrote about this in our story Fear of COVID-19 – traveling in the ages of coronavirus.
+We were just beginning our first week in Berlin, and in place of a canceled travel trade show and other events we were supposed to attend, pop-up gatherings and travel industry meetups appeared.
 We eschewed hugs and handshakes for fist bumps and jazz hand greetings in order to network with new travel friends from around the globe.